harbinsela/cowboy-shoooter-game/README.md

-# Western Shooter
+# Cowboy Shooter

-Western Shooter is a simple PyGame shooter game where the player gets to fight with lots of monsters!
-The project was originally written using the pygame library, a Python 2D game development tool as a project of object oriented programming.
+Cowboy Shooter is a fun PyGame action game where you battle a variety of monsters!
+Built with the Pygame library, this project demonstrates object-oriented programming in Python, all packed into an exciting shooting experience.

 ![Western-Shooter (1)](https://user-images.githubusercontent.com/98907729/229298568-bf4723e4-5aae-4873-8914-4e9182e39911.gif)